khu-tech/workshop_dry_run/readme.md

 this.ID_TOKEN = session.getIdToken().getJwtToken();
 ```

-This will give you the token you need to authenticate API Gateway call, once you have this token, go to the same game.js file and uncomment:
+2.5 The previou step will give you the token you need to authenticate API Gateway call, once you have this token, go to the same game.js file and uncomment:

 ```
 getPlayerInfo() {